How old were you guys when you were diagnosed and when did your hearing start needing help?

 Bone conduction headphones are my savior.
 I can only listen to music through them and hear it correctly.
 I need to figure out how to get them to work seamlessly with the gaming console we use to watch television; get them to work for me without turning the volume off for everyone else when I turn them on.
 I’m still working on a solution for that.

-If you do loose your hearing, you don’t want to be caught flat-footed having to learn a whole new method of communication on the fly.
+If you do lose your hearing, you don’t want to be caught flat-footed having to learn a whole new method of communication on the fly.
 So if you are concerned about going deaf, study hearing loss.
 Learn American Sign Language.
 Get comfortable with the worst case scenario so that you can remove your fear of it.
 Once you are no longer afraid of what might happen, you can try to get comfortable with the reality that you have to face right now.